raylutz/daffodil/README.md

 ### print and markdown reports

-Daffodil can produce convenient form for interactive inspection similar to the abbreviated form similar to Pandas, but unlike Pandas, Markdown is the primary format for all reports.
+Daffodil can produce convenient form for interactive inspection similar to Pandas, but unlike Pandas, Markdown is the primary format for all reports.
+Markdown provided by Daffodil are also convieniently formatted for fixed-font displays, such as a monitor.

     print(instance_of_daf)